ThaminduDilshan/remote-user-store-connect/bi-di-user-store-2/README.md

 # GRPC Bi-Directional Remote User Store Sample

-This project contains a GRPC user store server, a GRPC remote client and a sample user store manager.
+This project contains a GRPC user store server, a GRPC remote agent and a sample user store manager.

 For the demonstration purposes, the project only supports user authentication against a set of locally stored user credentials.